 Top 10 in the UK for Teaching Quality for the subject of History (The Times and Sunday Times, Good University Guide 2021)

 Top 10 in the UK for Student Experience and Teaching Quality for the subject of Politics (The Times and Sunday Times, Good University Guide 2021)

 Top 5 in the UK for overall satisfaction for the subject of Politics (NSS 2021)

 Why study Politics and Modern History at Aberystwyth?

-- You will be guided and mentored by lecturers who are enthusiastic, committed in providing you with an outstanding, innovative and dynamic learning environment.
+- You will be guided and mentored by lecturers who are enthusiastic and committed to providing you with an innovative and dynamic learning environment.